C2FO/vfs/docs/sftp.md

 #### USERNAME

-User may only be set in the [URI authority](https://tools.ietf.org/html/rfc3986#section-3.2) section (Volume in vfs parlance).
+User may only be set in the [URI authority](https://tools.ietf.org/html/rfc3986#section-3.2) section.

      scheme             host
      __/             ___/____  port